Edgell Communications Overhauls Its Approach to Lead Gen

 Part of shift away from “commoditized lead generation.”

-In response, Randolph, New Jersey-based Edgell Communications, a b-to-b publisher serving the IT and seasonal merchandising markets, has undergone a major overhaul of its lead gen offerings.
-"We've been offering lead gen for more than five years, generating what we call a transactional lead--defined as someone downloads something and we pass that information onto our client," says vice president of online media Robert Keenan.
-"It's become clear to us in the last couple years that that's become a more commoditized part of the business, especially in the b-to-b space.
-It's imperative that we make a change so we move beyond that transactional lead provider and move into becoming that lead nurturing and lead scoring provider."
+Edgell Communications, a Randolph, New Jersey-based b-to-b publisher serving the IT and seasonal merchandising markets, has undergone a major overhaul of its lead gen offerings.
+“We’ve been generating what we call a transactional lead—defined as someone who downloads something and we pass that information onto our client,” says vice president of online media Robert Keenan.
+“It’s become clear in the last couple years that that’s become a more commoditized part of the business.
+It’s imperative that we move into becoming a lead nurturing and lead scoring provider.”

 Starting last January, Edgell gutted its infrastructure, selecting a new CMS (Kentico) and rebuilding its proprietary lead gen platform in tandem with the CMS.
-"That allowed us to bring a level of intelligence between the two that we didn't have before," says Keenan.
-"This unites all our databases into one centralized audience database.
-This helps us move those transactional leads down the value chain and at the same time gain new levels of intelligence into our reader base so we can better leverage that from a marketing standpoint and a content creation, content targeting standpoint."
+“That allowed us to bring a level of intelligence between the two that we didn’t have before,” says Keenan.
+“This unites into one centralized audience database.
+This helps us move those transactional leads down the value chain.”

-The new system includes individualized lead portals that allow customers and agencies access to leads on demand; custom reporting options that allow customers to receive leads in formats that align with their own CRM processes; custom question and polling capabilities that allow customers to further qualify leads; custom filtering that allows reports based on demographic, geographic and other filtering options; and personalized e-mail delivery options that let customers decide how and when reports are delivered.
+The new system includes individualized lead portals that allow customers and agencies access to leads on demand; custom reporting options that allow customers to receive leads in formats that align with their own CRM processes; custom question and polling capabilities that allow customers to further qualify leads; custom filtering that allows reports based on demographic and geographic options; and personalized e-mail delivery options.